jallen01/Fireplace/docs/team_work/meetings/mentor_meeting_notes/mentor_meeting_1_notes.md

 Implementation question responses
 ---------------------------------
 + HTML5 geolocation, write some javascript to get location
-+ make sure to check for loops in Tag recursion
++ make sure to check for loops in Tag recursiong

 Critique question responses
 ---------------------------